2tvto147/CSNotes/React.md

 ```

 **Cool Trick**
-If you autocomplete a function from a library that is installed, but is not imported to the file, it will auto import for you.
+If you autocomplete a function from a library that is installed, but is not imported to the file, it will auto-import for you.

 **useState** in React is considered a hook that allows you to add a local state(data) to functional components.
 In this case: